 When Arabic ads were first available, Google offered only limited support due to a shortage of Arabic team members.
 As a result, Arabic keywords and associated ads were seldom monitored, to the extent that they would not be flagged even in industries where Google had ad restrictions imposed.

-The ability to bit on competitors’ branded keywords in Arabic was still available, even though trademark regulations preventing this practice in English.
+The ability to bid on competitors’ branded keywords in Arabic was still available, even though trademark regulations preventing this practice in English.
 Now that Google has more native Arabic speakers in its staff, and their systems and algorithms are improving, the loopholes in Arabic ads are rapidly closing.

 More Types of Ads Rolling Out in Certain Countries